 How a Suit Should Fit from Head to Toe — Men’s Style Guide

-But even the most expensive suit can fall flat if it doesn’t fit right.
+A suit isn’t just clothing — it’s a statement.
+But even the most expensive suit falls flat if the fit is off.
 Fit is what separates looking sharp from looking sloppy.
 When it’s right, your suit becomes an extension of your confidence.

 1. The Jacket: Your Upper-Body Foundation